altunixon/wips/lns/altina_ln/ASP-52-.md

 “Sure.”

-One working bench was not enough to put the sword.
+One working bench was not enough to put the sword.<br/>

-After Enzo instructed his disciples, they began to move another bench and combined the two benches into one.
+After Enzo instructed his disciples, they began to move another bench and combined the two benches into one.<br/>

-Altina put her Grand Tonnerre Quatre onto the bench.
+Altina put her Grand Tonnerre Quatre onto the bench.<br/>

 As it was raining, coupled with the fact that the hilt was bent, the sword was covered with a cloth.
-Now, the cloth was removed.
+Now, the cloth was removed.<br/>

-Enzo and his disciples gulped as they watched.
+Enzo and his disciples gulped as they watched.<br/>

-Altina used her hand to remove the cloth, causing them to widen their eyes and sighing.
+Altina used her hand to remove the cloth, causing them to widen their eyes and sighing.<br/>
 “How is it?”

 “Can I touch it?”

-As the sword was revealed, Enzo who looked as he was sick before have a professional look now.
+As the sword was revealed, Enzo who looked as he was sick before have a professional look now.<br/>

-In response to his question, Altina nodded as a reply.
+In response to his question, Altina nodded as a reply.<br/>

-Enzo carefully lift up the scabbard.
+Enzo carefully lift up the scabbard.<br/>

-This time, it was Altina whose eyes widen.
+This time, it was Altina whose eyes widen.<br/>

-He actually was able to lift the sword up and held it with one hand as if it was a normal longsword while his other hand slowly drew the sword out.
+He actually was able to lift the sword up and held it with one hand as if it was a normal longsword while his other hand slowly drew the sword out.<br/>

 Even in Beilschmidt Border Regiment, there was no one with such arm strength.
 He was not overexerting himself but was true to his bear-like physique.

 As the sword was longer than normal, it probably required some effort.
-However, Enzo did not require any help while he drew the sword out from its scabbard and placed it on the bench.
+However, Enzo did not require any help while he drew the sword out from its scabbard and placed it on the bench.<br/>

 “It’s quite heavy…”